MZohaib364/House-Price-Prediction-Model/README.md

-# House Price Prediction Project
+# House Price Prediction Project Exploring scikit learn

 ## Overview
-This project aims to predict house prices based on a variety of factors using a machine learning approach.
-The dataset used includes attributes such as crime rate, zoning, number of rooms, and other influential factors.
+This project aims to predict house prices demonstrating a basic flow of ML projects and a little exposure to scikit learn for supervised learning.
 The goal is to develop a model that can accurately predict the median value of homes in different areas.

 ## Steps Followed